MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

       ![Meeting status Out of Office](../../Images/mya/use/meeting-status-oof.png)

 > [!Note]
-> MyAnalytics counts double-booked meetings only once.
-For example, if you have two meetings that both run from 10:00 AM to 11:00 AM, MyAnalytics counts this as only one hour of meeting time.
+> MyAnalytics counts double-booked meetings only one time for metric calculations.
+For example, if you have two meetings scheduled for 10:00 AM to 11:00 AM on the same day, MyAnalytics counts this as only one hour of meeting time.

 ### Email